-Party Action Time Frame Extensions Available Grievance : An expression of dissatisfaction, regardless of whether identified by the Provider as a "Grievance," received by any employee of the Contractor orally or in writing about any matter or aspect of the Contractor or its operation, other than a Adverse Provider Determination as defined in this Contract.
-Provider File a Grievance Within thirty (30) calendar days of the date of the event causing the dissatisfaction Contractor Confirm receipt of the Grievance in writing and expected date of resolution Within five (5) calendar days of receipt of the Grievance Contractor Resolve a Grievance Within thirty (30) calendar days of the date the Contractor receives the Grievance Contractor may extend time frames up to fourteen (14) calendar days Appeal: A request to be performed for review by the Contractor of a Contractor Adverse Provider Determination related to a Provider.
-The Adverse Provider Determination may include, but is not limited to, for cause termination by the Contractor, or delay or non-payment for covered services.
-Provider File an Appeal Within thirty (30) calendar days File an Appeal Within thirty (30) calendar days of receiving the Contractor's notice of Adverse Benefit Determination Contractor Confirm receipt of the Appeal in writing and expected date of resolution Within ten (10) calendar days of receipt of the Appeal 1 OF Contractor Resolve an Appeal Within thirty (30) calendar days of the date the Contractor receives the Appeal or as expeditiously as the Member's health condition requires Contractor may extend time frames by up to fourteen (14) calendar days Within three (3) calendar days after the Contractor receives the request for an Expedited Resolution of an Appeal
+Party Action Time Frame Extensions Available as a "Grievance matter or aspect ," received by any em faction, regardless of whether identif ployee of the Contractor orally or in ts operation, other than a Adverse Pr ract. writing about any Provider File a Grievance Within thirty (30) calendar days of the date of the event causing the dissatisfaction Contractor Confirm receipt of the Grievance in writing and expected date of resolution Within five (5) calendar days of receipt of the Grievance Contractor Resolve a Grievance Within thirty (30) calendar days of the date the Contractor receives the Grievance Contractor may extend time frames up to fourteen (14) calendar days ot limited to, for cause rovider.
+The Adverse Provider Deter e termination by the Contractor, or d Within thirty (30) calendar days • of receiving the Contractor's notice of Adverse Benefit Determination Contractor Confirm receipt of the Appeal in writing and expected date of resolution Within ten (10) calendar days of receipt of the Appeal NOF Contractor Resolve an Appeal Within thirty (30) calendar days of the date the Contractor receives the Appeal or as expeditiously as the Member's health condition requires Contractor may extend time frames by up to fourteen (14) calendar days Within three (3) calendar days after the Contractor receives the request for an Expedited Resolution of an Appeal

 Party Action Time Frame Extensions Available

 State Administrative Hearing: A hearing conducted by the Division of Medicaid or its

 Subcontractor.
-Appeal that is not resolved wholly in favor of the Provider by the Contractor may
+A Appeal that is not reso lved wholly in favor of the Provider by the Contractor

-be appealed by the Provider or the Provider's authorized representative to the Division for a
+may be appealed by the Provider or the Provider's authorized representative to the Division for

-State Administrative Hearing.
+a State Administrative Hearing.

 Provider File a request for a Within thirty (30) calendar days

 State of the final decision by the

 Administrative Contractor

 Hearing